maelvls/maelvls.github.io/content/2019/go111modules/index.md

 - **Update 22 June 2020:** it said `use replace` instead of just `replace`.
 - **Update 8 April 2021:** update with Go 1.16.
 - **Update 20 Sept 2021:** update with Go 1.17.
 - **Update 18 Feb 2023:** mention the `go env GO111MODULE` gotcha reported by [Josh Soref](https://github.com/jsoref).
 I also mentioned Go 1.18, Go 1.19, and Go 1.20.
 Finally, I reformulated "Why is GO111MODULE everywhere" to "Why was GO111MODULE everywhere in Go 1.15 and below" thanks to [Ed Randall](https://github.com/edrandall)'s remark.
+I also fixed an issue reported by [DongHo Jung](https://github.com/0xF4D3C0D3).